eshvirawat3711/Bike-Rental-Demand-Prediction/README.md

 * season: The current season (1:winter, 2:spring, 3:summer, 4:fall)
 * yr: year (0: 2011, 1:2012)
-* mnth: month ( 1 to 12)
+* mnth: month
-* hr: hour of the day (0 to 23)
+* hr: hour of the day
 * holiday: weather day is holiday or not
 * weekday: day of the week
-* workingday: if day is neither weekend nor holiday is 1, otherwise is 0
+* workingday: if day is neither weekend nor holiday it is 1, otherwise is 0
 * weathersit: The Weather forecast for the day

     1: Clear, Few clouds, Partly cloudy, Partly cloudy